 - Students could choose to start a degree at one institution and then finish it at another (for example, students could start at a regional college and then transfer to one of the universities).

 - Students could complete a full degree at one institution then add on to it with a diploma or certificate from another institution designed to give them more specific and practical skills.

 To study in Canada, you usually need a study permit or a temporary resident visa; however, not everyone must have these documents.
 Visit Get a Study Permit on Immigration, Refugees, and Citizenship and Immigration Canada's website to find out what requirements you must meet in order to study in Saskatchewan.

 To ensure international students receive high-quality education, Immigration, Refugees, Citizenship Canada made changes to the International Student Program.
 As of June 1, 2014, only students accepted by a designated learning institution will be issued a study permit.
 A complete list of post-secondary institutions designated in Saskatchewan to host international students is available on Immigration, Refugees, and Citizenship Canada's website.

 A study permit is not needed if you want to take short term courses or programs of study of six months or less.
 You may enrol in short term programs at any learning institution, regardless of whether or not it is designated.

-For more information please visit Changes to the International Student Program.
+For more information please visit the Government of Canada's Study in Canada section..

 Supports and Services